input-output-hk/ouroboros-leios-sim/formal-spec/Leios/Short.lagda.md

                s ↝ addUpkeep s V-Role
 ```
 ### Uniform short-pipeline
+The Leios protocol is modelled as a relation that describes how the LeiosState can
+evolve.
+In addition to the LeiosState, the relation also allows to specify input and
+output.
 ```agda
   data _-⟦_/_⟧⇀_ : Maybe LeiosState → LeiosInput → LeiosOutput → LeiosState → Type where
 ```